The number of primes in short intervals and numerical calculations for Harman's sieve: Introduction

 for all sufficiently large $x$, where the values of functions $\mathbf{LB}(\theta)$ and $\mathbf{UB}(\theta)$ satisfy the following condition table.

-\end{theorem1number} Obviously, our result confirms Harman and Pintz's argument and goes beyond the $0.52$--barrier mentioned by Kumchev.
+\end{theorem1number} Obviously, our result confirms Harman and Pintz's argument and goes beyond the $0.52$-barrier mentioned by Kumchev.
 Although our upper constant for $\theta = 0.52$ is a little bit weaker than Iwaniec's (see Section 6 of \cite{IwaniecBT}), our result comes from Harman's sieve which leads to much better results for intervals longer than $x^{0.522}$.
-We prove some new arithmetical information outside of those in \cite{BHP} and \cite{HarmanBOOK} which gives room for improvement, see Lemmas~\ref{l34}--\ref{l35}.
-We also find that Lemma 18 of \cite{BHP} and Lemma 7.22 of \cite{HarmanBOOK} actually cover some non--overlapping three--dimensional regions when $\theta \geqslant 0.522$, so using them simultaneously yields a better result.
-All the numerical values of integrals in Sections 5 and 6 are calculated by Mathematica 14.
-We use an Intel(R) Xeon(R) Platinum 8383C CPU with 80 Wolfram kernels and a Montage Jintide(R) C6248R CPU with 48 Wolfram kernels to run the code, and it took about several months to give all numerical values.
+Our improvement on the lower bounds comes mainly from the following 2 aspects:

+\textbf{1.} We have a careful discussion on the original sieve decomposing process of BHP and optimize some of their arguments.
+Specifically, the most important optimization we do is that we perform a role-reversal after a Buchstab iteration for some four-dimensional sums that are not decomposed in BHP's original arguments, replacing a larger 4D loss by a much smaller 6D loss.
+We also consider 8D losses after more iteration steps.